 If the ambient light levels aren’t changing, then you don’t need to change the exposure settings once you’ve decided which ones to use.
 The reason you should consider using Manual mode in this situation is because the Automatic exposure modes are influenced by the reflectivity of the subject.

 Imagine that you are photographing a model wearing white.
 Even if the light levels are steady the camera’s suggested exposure settings are going to change depending on how much white clothing is visible in the frame.
-You’ll inevitably end up with some underexposed frames because of this.
+Because of this you’re likely to end up with some underexposed frames.